chef/knife-ec-backup/README.md

 ### knife ec key import [FILENAME]

-Import a json representation of the users table from FILENAME to the the Chef Server database.
+Import a json representation of the users table from FILENAME to the the Chef Infra Server database.
 If no argument is given, the filename is assumed to be `key_dump.json`.

 Please note, most user should use `knife ec restore` with the